 Starting pitchers (5): Kyle Gibson, Dean Kremer, Cole Irvin, Kyle Bradish, Tyler Wells

 Wells secured the final spot in the rotation over Grayson Rodriguez, the Orioles’ No. 2 prospect and MLB Pipeline’s No. 7 overall prospect.
 The two right-handers finished spring in much different manners.
 While Wells allowed two runs (one earned) in 8 2/3 innings over his final two spring starts, Rodriguez gave up 14 runs (11 earned) in 10 2/3 frames over his last three outings.

 Gibson and Kremer are scheduled to start Baltimore’s first two games, respectively, while the order for the final three starters has not yet been set.
-John Means (the club’s Opening Day starter in both 2021 and ‘22) will begin on the 60-day injured list, as the left-hander is recovering from Tommy John surgery and isn’t expected to return until July at the earliest.
+Means (the club’s Opening Day starter in both 2021 and ‘22) begins the season on the 60-day injured list, as the left-hander is recovering from Tommy John surgery and isn’t expected to return until July at the earliest.

-Relief pitchers (8): Félix Bautista (closer), Cionel Pérez, Bryan Baker, Austin Voth, Keegan Akin, Joey Krehbiel, Mike Baumann, Danny Coulombe
+Relief pitchers (8): Félix Bautista (closer), Cionel Pérez, Bryan Baker, Austin Voth, Keegan Akin, Mike Baumann, Logan Gillaspie, Danny Coulombe

 The Orioles’ bullpen will be without some of its best right-handed options to open the season.
-Dillon Tate (right flexor forearm strain) will begin on the IL and isn’t likely to return until May, while Mychal Givens (left knee soreness) is expected to join him.
+Tate (right flexor forearm strain) starts 2023 on the IL and isn’t likely to return until May, and Givens (left knee soreness) joined him there.

 Baumann started spring in the rotation competition, but he emerged as a strong short-relief option late in camp.
 The 27-year-old right-hander ended Grapefruit League play with 5 1/3 scoreless innings over his last five appearances.